 Large numbers of home sales continue.
 FloridaRealtors.org, confirms 28,071 homes sales for May 2018.

 Key home inspection considerations

 Buyers should get a home inspection before they sign the agreement of sale.
 It’s tempting to focus on the excitement of buying a new home.
-Many buyers immediately focus on the finances.
+Many buyers immediately focus on finances.
 How can they afford the home?
 The difference is this.
 If you conduct a home inspection before the agreement of sale is signed, then you can decline the sale without losing any money.
-If a home inspection is done after the agreement of sale, then the home-buyer relies is bound by the terms of the contract.
+If a home inspection is done after the agreement of sale, then the home-buyer relies on is bound by the terms of the contract.
 The buyer may be able to withdraw but lose their deposit.
 The responsibility for home repairs may fall on the buyer unless the contract says otherwise.
 With the help of an experienced Florida real estate lawyer, the home-buyer may be able to negotiate who is responsible for the repairs.